maine-woDNA/maine-woDNA.github.io/horizontal/horizontal1.md

 ---

-Trying 50vh for article header height?
+Trying 50vh for article header height? hmm article header to 25 and 20 rem instead og 36 and 29?

 This is where we can talk about the sampling scheme and have a drawing of the design or something, we can talk about samples, technical replicates, negative controls, number of distances from the nets, etc.